jakub-kara/cl/README.md

 Steps to run:
 1. Clone repo
-2. Compile density.f90 to density.<meta>.so using F2PY
+2. Compile density.f90 to density.[cpython-data].so using F2PY
    (link against your LAPACK and BLAS installations, example provided in build.sh)
 3. Import the algorithm and have fun!
    (from clustering import Donkey)